gabesnow99/startup/README.md

 JS Notes:
 - It is very important to link the files using script.
 Sometimes this comes after the HTML code.
 - Things can be saved locally, which is very important for things like scores.
+- Async/Await is acually pretty useful for this project.